Connor Wong Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks third in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.59).
+- The Twins' 3.65 team ERA ranks third among all MLB pitching staffs.

-- Twins pitchers combine to surrender 72 home runs (one per game), the fifth-fewest in the league.
+- Twins pitchers combine to give up 73 home runs (one per game), the sixth-fewest in baseball.

-- In his most recent outing on Tuesday against the Milwaukee Brewers, the right-hander tossed six innings, giving up three earned runs while surrendering four hits.
+- The right-hander's last time out was on Wednesday against the Milwaukee Brewers, when he tossed six innings, surrendering two earned runs while allowing six hits.

+- The 27-year-old has amassed a 2.65 ERA and 8.4 strikeouts per nine innings across 10 games this season, while giving up a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.